 Foreign, Second and Multilingual Language Education

-The program is designed from an inclusive perspective and seeks to explore language teaching and learning issues and learners from around the world.
+Inclusive points of view exploring language teaching and learning issues and learners from around the world.

 Program faculty have lived, studied and taught in various parts of the world.
-The diversity of backgrounds among students and faculty is one of the hallmarks of our program.

 Diversity of student and faculty backgrounds a program hallmark.

 The college annually awards scholarships to its students to support their academic goals.

 These financial awards are made by Ohio State to students based on academic merit through a university-wide competition.